merialdo/research.lpbias/README.md

 ## Effects of bias on performance of LP models

-We verify the effect of bias on the behaviour of multiple LP models.
-We first compute their predictive performance across all test predictions; we then filter away the bias-prone predictions and recompute the evaluation metrics.
+To verify the effect of bias on the behaviour of multiple LP models, we first compute their predictive performance across all test predictions; we then filter away the bias-prone predictions and recompute the evaluation metrics.
 If in the latter scenario results are worse than the former, this means that the presence of bias actually affected the behaviour of LP models.
 In other words, when this happens bias has made the bias-prone predictions easier than average: this is why removing them decreases the overall performance of models.